Magpakailanman

+The series is streaming online on YouTube.

 Overview

 The show was originally created by GMA Entertainment TV Group as a limited drama special intended for the celebration of World Meeting of Families on January 23–24, 2003.
-Vilma Santos was offered to host the show but turned it down.
-Mel Tiangco was later hired to host and the show later became a regular show in GMA Network.
+Vilma Santos was offered to host the show and turned it down.
+Mel Tiangco was later hired to host.
 On December 27, 2007, the show was canceled.

 In November 2012, the show was revived by GMA Network, with Tiangco reprising her role as the host.
 In March 2020, principal photography was halted due to the enhanced community quarantine in Luzon caused by the COVID-19 pandemic.
 The show resumed its programming on July 18, 2020.